Property buyers give up capital dreams, seek other cities

-Meanwhile, the latest data shows that a new wave of demand for housing is now hitting the regions, out beyond the city limits of Minsk.
+Meanwhile, the latest data and real estate investing keywords statistics shows that a new wave of demand for housing is now hitting the regions, out beyond the city limits of Minsk.
 In the third quarter of 2014, most cities in Belarus reported a growing interest by home-buyers, a situation which has resulted in an increased number of transactions.
 The conditions in Minsk were such that these residential buyers were seeking alternatives, and they began looking to the many places outside the capital where there exists already-built housing, all waiting only for developers and future homeowners to sign a sales contract.

 This sort of situation often occurs in the regions, but this year the share of the transactions carried out for ready-built apartments in new buildings increased seven-fold compared to similar sales in the third quarter of last year.
 Apartment blocks built in 2012-2013 are being actively sold and now present a serious competition to Minsk apartment sellers.

 In the first half of the year, however, this wasn’t the case.
 The amount of people looking to buy a new home in cities outside the national capital was fairly low, and buying activity has only in the past few months returned, and in some place has even surpassed, where the market was last year.
 This wasn’t reflected in prices, though.
 Only 4 of 17 cities finished with gains in housing prices.
 Last year, the pricing peak came in October.
 This year, it came in September.